Photo by Alexis Buryk for Apartment Therapy.

 ABOUT

-Deborah’s original artworks can be found at LDBA gallery on Canyon Road in Santa Fe, New Mexico where she sometimes teaches watercolor workshops.
-You can see where her art meets her writing on her substack Sometimes a Ghost.
-Her visual narrative and story-making workshops, salons, and creative residencies can be found through her rogue art school The Storycamp Disco.
-She’ll be teaching alongside Sophie Blackall at Milkwood and Margaux Kent at The Highlights Foundation in 2025.
+Deborah’s shows at LDBA Gallery in Santa Fe, New Mexico where she also teaches art-making workshops in Summer and Fall.
+Her images and writing meet in her (almost) weekly substack Sometimes a Ghost.
+Her visual narrative and story-making workshops, salons, and creative residencies for illustrators and artists can be found through her rogue art school The Storycamp Disco.
+In 2025 Deborah will be teaching alongside Sophie Blackall at Milkwood in July and Margaux Kent at The Highlights Foundation in October.

-She loves reading and looking at art and listening music.
-Also hiding in bookshops, and poking in gardens.
-Also meandering back roads, movies in movie theaters, talking to strangers, hiking up hills and walking along rivers.
-Also cooking (she almost went to cooking school but thought that would take the fun out of it).
-Oh!
-And laughing, drawing in the car and being with humans and animals she loves.
+And if you want to get personal, she loves: reading and looking at art and listening to music, hiding in bookshops, poking in gardens, driving on dirt roads, movies in movie theaters, talking to strangers, hiking up hills, and walking along rivers.
+She’s super into cooking (she almost went to cooking school but thought that would take the fun out of it).
+Let us not forget laughing, drawing in the car and being with humans and animals she loves.
+Lastly, she’s not great at small talk.

-Deborah’s fifth show is coming summer of 2025, Human/Nature, a collaboration with artist Sean Hudson at LDBA Gallery on Canyon Road in Santa Fe, New Mexico.
+Human/Nature, a collaboration with artist Sean Hudson will open August 15th, 2025 at LDBA Gallery on Canyon Road in Santa Fe, New Mexico.
 Her work will also be part of Sound and Vision at Hecho a Mano in Santa Fe in October 2025.

-Her writing and art was chosen by Khôra Journal to be part of their four-month curated writer program as the first writer-artist ever in 2024—issues 32-35, April-July 2024.
+Deborah’s writing and art was chosen by Khôra Journal to be part of their four-month curated writer program as the first writer-artist ever in 2024—issues 32-35, April-July 2024 and will also be part of Corporeal’s Writing’s Interior Rooms in the Summer 2025.
 Her work The Sea was chosen for Khôra’s cover and was the featured artist for the November 2023 Issue.

 In January 2023 Deborah was a fiction fellow at the Under The Volcano residency in Tepoztlan, Mexico working with Sabrina Orah Mark, and in May 2023 was in residency for writing and painting at The Fine Arts Works Center in Provincetown, MA.
 Her artwork Ways of Dreaming My Way Home was chosen to accompany Chaya Babu’s writing in the Spring 2023 edition of the Literary Journal Rowayat.